-The District comprises approximately 184 acres under development and expected to be developed into a total of 281 single-family homes in three neighborhoods: Hawk View (114 units), Bell Ranch (113 units) and Bell Woods (54 units).
+The District comprises approximately 184 acres under development and expected to be developed into a total of 281 single-family homes in three neighborhoods: Hawk View (approximately 38 acres, developing into 114 units), Bell Ranch (approximately 112 acres, developing into 113 units) and Bell Woods (approximately 34 acres, developing into 54 units).
 The three development neighborhoods are near to each other but not contiguous.
-The District is located in the unincorporated community of El Dorado Hills, within a portion of the Bass Lake Specific Plan area described below, approximately 23 miles east of the central business district of Sacramento and about 122 miles northeast of San Francisco and adjacent to the city of Folsom to the west.
+The District is located in the unincorporated community of El Dorado Hills, within a portion of the Bass Lake Specific Plan area described below.

-Formation of the District.
 On July 17, 2018, the Board of Supervisors adopted a Resolution of Intention to form a community facilities district under the Act, to levy a special tax and to incur bonded indebtedness for the purpose of financing the Facilities and making contributions to certain public facilities.
-After conducting a noticed public hearing, on August 18, 2018, the Board of Supervisors adopted the Resolution of Formation, which established Community Facilities District No. 2018-1 (Bass Lake Hills), set forth the Rate and Method within the District and set forth the necessity to incur bonded indebtedness in a total amount not to exceed \$25,000,000.
-On the same day, an election was held within the District in which the only landowners/voters in the District, Lennar Homes of California, Inc. and Lennar Winncrest approved the proposed bonded indebtedness and the levy of the Special Tax.
+After conducting a noticed public hearing, on August 28, 2018, the Board of Supervisors adopted the Resolution of Formation, which established Community Facilities District No. 2018-1 (Bass Lake Hills), set forth the Rate and Method within the District and set forth the necessity to incur bonded indebtedness in a total amount not to exceed \$25,000,000.
+On the same day, an election was held within the District in which the only landowners/voters in the District, Lennar Winncrest and Lennar Homes approved the proposed bonded indebtedness and the levy of the Special Tax.
 See "OWNERSHIP OF PROPERTY WITHIN THE DISTRICT" below.